-Critical congenital heart disease (CCHD) represents a group of heart defects that cause serious life-threatening symptoms and require intervention within the first days or first year of life.
+Critical congenital heart disease (CCHD) represents a group of heart defects that cause serious life-threatening symptoms.
+They require intervention within the first days or first year of life.
 These problems can range from mild (never require any surgery) to severe (requiring multiple stages of open-heart surgeries).
-Some babies affected with CCHD can look and act healthy at first but within hours or days after birth have serious complications.
+Some babies affected with CCHD can look and act healthy at first but experience complications within hours or days.

-Pulse oximetry newborn screening is a noninvasive test that measures how much oxygen is in the blood and helps to identify babies who may be affected with CCHD before they leave the newborn nursery.
+Pulse oximetry newborn screening is a noninvasive test that measures how much oxygen is in the blood.
+It helps to identify babies who may be affected with CCHD before they leave the newborn nursery.
 If detected early, infants affected with CCHD can often be treated and lead healthier lives.

 If the screening result was out of normal range, your baby’s doctor will be notified.
 Further evaluation will take place before the baby leaves the hospital.
 It is important to remember that an out-of-range screening does not necessarily mean your baby has CCHD.
 Follow-up testing will take place to help provide a clearer understanding of your baby’s result.
 Your baby’s doctor may recommend an additional pulse oximetry screening, complete clinical assessment, ECHO (echocardiogram), EKG (electrocardiogram) and chest X-ray to diagnose CCHD.

 Could my baby have an unknown disease?

 That answer lies in a blood sample.
 It’s taken by a simple prick of your baby’s heel — usually after the first 24 hours of life.
 However, now that many moms and babies are discharged within a day, some are tested during their first 24 hours.
 Experts recommend that a second sample be done two weeks later in those cases.

 The blood sample will be analyzed for numerous possible disorders that include metabolic, hormonal, blood and genetic issues.